 If you are a customer of a municipal utility or electric cooperative, you will need to contact it to see if they have a net metering program.
 CEJA requires all municipal utilities and co-ops to publish their net metering policies.

 How do I apply for net metering?

-- For interconnection applications for larger generators, see the Administrative Code on Interconnection of Distributed Generation Facilities.
+For more information on interconnecting larger systems see the Administrative Code on Interconnection of Distributed Generation Facilities.